NLnetLabs/ploutos/docs/pkg_workflow/docker_packaging.md

 - `docker_build_rules` - A **JSON** object in string form, _or_
 - `docker_build_rules_path` - A path to a **YAML** file equivalent of the `cross_build_rules` JSON object.

-The object is a [GitHub Actions build matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) in which the following pkg workflow specific keys may be provided:
+The object is a [GitHub Actions build matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) in which the following Pluotos workflow specific keys may be provided:

 | Matrix Key | Description |
 |---|---|